Srinivasach123/ufo_project/README.md

 ## Prerequistics
+Goto Project Directory

-Install all dependent libraries using below command
+Install all dependencies using below command

 pip install -r requirements.txt

+# STEP 1:
 ## Data Ingestion Process

+GOTO Project directory

-we have data_ingestion.py file, that will be responsible for creating the database file "ufos.db" It will create table "sightings" with following structure
+we have data_ingestion.py file, that will be responsible for creating the database file data/"ufo_sightings.db" It will create table "sightings" with following structure

 CREATE TABLE IF NOT EXISTS sightings (